AdaptiveParticles/LibAPR/README.md

 This will create the `libapr.so` library in the `build` directory, as well as all of the examples.

-In case you want to use the homebrew-installed clang, modify the call to `cmake` above to
+In case you want to use the homebrew-installed clang (OpenMP support), modify the call to `cmake` above to

 ```
 CC="/usr/local/opt/llvm/bin/clang" CXX="/usr/local/opt/llvm/bin/clang++" LDFLAGS="-L/usr/local/opt/llvm/lib -Wl,-rpath,/usr/local/opt/llvm/lib" CPPFLAGS="-I/usr/local/opt/llvm/include" cmake ..